jagmansidhu/MentalHelthDiagnosis/README.md

 * **Place your CSV:** Put your `mental_health_data.csv` (or whatever you named it) in the correct path relative to your script, as specified in the `DATA_CSV_PATH` variable within the script.
 * **Run the fine-tuning script:**
     ```bash
-    python fine_tune_model.py
+    python TrainModel.ipynb
     ```
     This script will:
     * Load your data.
-    * Randomly sample 150 data points for training (as configured in the script).
+    * Randomly sample all (or set your own sample size) data points in csv for training.
     * Split the data into training and evaluation sets.
     * Train the model for a few epochs.
     * Save the fine-tuned model and tokenizer into the `./my_mental_health_classifier` directory.

 ### 3. Using the Interactive Classifier

-Once the model is fine-tuned and saved, you can use the interactive script (`iteractic.py`) to test it.
+Once the model is fine-tuned and saved, you can use the interactive script (`iteractiv.py`) to test it.

 * **Run the interactive script:**
     ```bash
-    python interactive_diagnosis.py
+    python iteractiv.py
     ```

 Open `index.html` and play with the bot on web!